-Team A player is assessed a match penalty for charging.
-On the same play the Team B goalkeeper is assessed a match penalty for roughing.
+Team A player is assessed a major penalty and a game misconduct for charging.
+On the same play the Team B goalkeeper is assessed a major and a game misconduct for roughing.
 Do both teams have to place players in the Penalty Box?
 Where do you find this in the rule book?

-No. Both match penalties cancel out.
+No. Both major penalties cancel out.
 Rule 27.5